MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 - **PSTN calls** If you want the resource to make or receive calls to or from an external phone numbers (called a Public Switched Telephone Network or PSTN call), you need a Microsoft 365 Phone System or Microsoft 365 Business Voice license.
 You only need to complete Step 1 in the following overview.
 Then, see [Microsoft Teams add-on licenses](../teams-add-on-licensing/microsoft-teams-add-on-licensing.md) for more information.

-- If you'll only use a resource account to book a resource&mdash;that is, invite the resource to your meeting and have it automatically accept or decline the invitation&mdash;you don't need to assign a license to the resource account and you only need to complete Step 1 in the following overview.
+- If you're only using a resource account to book a resource&mdash;that is, invite the resource to your meeting and have it automatically accept or decline the invitation&mdash;you don't need to assign a license to the resource account and you only need to complete Step 1 in the following overview.

 ## Overview